 In the case of LTA, the goal was efficiency.
 To them, speed = efficiency.

-In the case of Road Safety Department.
-It says, speed kills.
+In the case of the Road Safety Department.
+It says speed kills.
 To it, speed = death.

 If we merged, the too, well, that (tongue-in-cheek) means ‘efficient death’!
-Does it make sense why they would choose not to merge.
-Each side saw it as in their need to push their respective agenda, it had meant causing the ‘death’ of the other parties agenda.
+Does it make sense why they would choose not to merge?
+Each side saw it as in their need to push their respective agenda, it had meant causing the ‘death’ of the other party’s agenda.

 That is because we think of mergers to mean that it looks like something like this: